-The source is an ESG library with a great collection of articles, news, reports, research and videos on numerous topics related to ESG that has been curated and constantly updated by the EBI team.
+The source is an ESG library with a great collection of articles, news, reports, research, videos and quizzes on numerous topics related to ESG that has been curated and constantly updated by the EBI team.

 1% for the planet